What is new in Luxembourg?

-In December 2021 Luxembourg adopted legislation to mandate B2G e-invoicing.
-This will be phased where at first large corporates (May 18, 2022), then medium size (October 18, 2022) and finally also the small businesses (March 18, 2023 need to comply.
+Luxembourg adopted legislation to mandate B2G e-invoicing in December of 2021.
+Compliance was phased, beginning with first large corporations (May 18, 2022), then medium size (October 18, 2022), and finally also the small businesses (March 18, 2023).

 It may not be a surprise that Peppol is the chosen infrastructure, and the EN-16931 with Peppol business rules is the invoice specification.
-Whilst public entities already had to support reception of e-invoices since 2019, now they need to receive through a Peppol connection.
-Also, if public entities create invoices for other governmental institutions, these need to be delivered using Peppol.
+Whilst public entities already had to support reception of e-invoices since 2019, now they need to receive them through a Peppol connection.

 As always, addressing the public entities is a first concern.
 Currently Luxembourg has an addressing possibility using the VAT registration, but not all entities have a VAT registration.
 Addressing using VAT number will be replaced by addressing using the corporate identity number.